Automated tuning for the parameters of linear solvers: Problem formulation

 \subsection{Basic requirements}

 The current paper deals with developing an automated linear solver parameters optimization algorithm for minimizing the time to solve a sequence of SLAEs

 occurring in turbulent flow simulations.
-Accounting for the specific problem statement, the following conditions and limitations are formulated: \begin{itemize} \item as a consequence of the stochastic nature of high-fidelity turbulent flow models and the limitation of the simulation results reproducibility, the optimization procedure can be applied once at the beginning of the simulation; \item the basic numerical methods configuration, the list of optimizing parameters, and the parameter optimization range are specified by the user; \item the algorithm must be capable of effectively tuning at least several tens of parameters; \item the tuned set of parameters must provide an observable calculation speedup to compensate the time spent on optimization; \item some a priori information can be used to increase the optimization algorithm efficiency and performance; however, this information must be sufficiently versatile (i.e., valid for at least some group of SLAEs). \end{itemize}
+Accounting for the specific problem statement, the following conditions and limitations are formulated: \begin{itemize} \item as a consequence of the stochastic nature of high-fidelity turbulent flow models and the limitation of the simulation results reproducibility, the optimization procedure can be applied once at the beginning of the corresponding simulation; \item the basic numerical methods configuration, the list of optimized parameters, and the parameter optimization range are the input parameters of the optimization algorithm; \item the algorithm must be capable of effectively tuning at least several tens of parameters; \item the tuned set of parameters must provide an observable calculation speedup to compensate the time spent on optimization; \item it is expected that the linear solver configuration determined for the specific right-hand side (RHS) can be effectively used to solve a sequence of SLAEs occurring when performing the turbulent flow simulation; \item some a priori information can be used to increase the efficiency and performance of the optimization algorithm; however, this information must be sufficiently versatile (i.e., valid for at least some group of SLAEs). \end{itemize}

+Without loss of generality, the further narration will be focused on the BiCGStab iterative method~\cite{Vorst1992} with the classical algebraic multigrid preconditioner~\cite{Trottenberg}, a popular combination for solving systems of linear algebraic equations derived from elliptic differential equations.
+Algebraic multigrid is an example of the method, which has many tuning parameters that have a significant impact on the efficiency when solving specific SLAE.

-The problem~\eqref{eq:system} focuses on a series of SLAEs with constant matrix.
-This allows for the time-consuming initialization stage to be performed only once before the start of calculations.
+The problem~\eqref{eq:system} focuses on a series of SLAEs with a constant matrix.
+This allows for the linear solver initialization stage to be performed only once before the start of calculations.
+Thus, the real simulation speedup for the problems discussed in the paper is determined by speeding up the linear solver solution stage.
 All the results presented below account for the corresponding SLAE solution time only, ignoring the time spent on solver initialization.
-The algorithm developed, however, can be used to optimize the solver while accounting for the initialization time.
+The algorithm developed, however, can be used to optimize the solver while accounting for the initialization time by replacing the evolution function with the sum of the solver's initialization and solution stage times.

-Without loss of generality, the further narration will be focused on the BiCGStab iterative method~\cite{Vorst1992} with the classical algebraic multigrid preconditioner~\cite{Trottenberg} -- a popular combination for solving systems of linear algebraic equations derived from elliptic differential equations.
-Algebraic multigrid is an example of a method with many tuning parameters that have a significant impact on the efficiency when solving specific SLAE.